stormchaserroleplaying/stormchaserRPG/Species/Kobold/index.md

 # Kobold

 ## Ability Score Increase
-Your Dexterity score rises by 2 and an additional attribute, determined by your draconic ancestry, rises by 1.
+Your Dexterity score rises by 2.

 ## Alignment
 Kobolds have an innate inclination towards certain alignments (see table).